Milton ferry wharf

-Milton ferry wharf is located on the northern side of the Brisbane River serving the Brisbane suburb of Milton in Queensland, Australia It is served by RiverCity Ferries' CityCat services.
+Milton ferry wharf is located on the northern side of the Brisbane River serving the Brisbane suburb of Milton in Queensland, Australia.
+It is served by RiverCity Ferries' CityCat services.

-The Milton ferry wharf is currently not in service (as at Sep 14, 2022) due to damage resulting from Brisbane River floodwaters earlier in 2022.
-Check the [./Https://jp.translink.com.au/plan-your-journey/journey-planner TransLink Journey Planner] to see if the wharf is open for your journey.

 Description

 The wharf is located adjacent to Park Road and Coronation Drive intersection.
 It consists of a single pier that ends with a pontoon with two berths and covered passenger waiting area with seating.

 History

 Construction commenced in June 2014 with the wharf opening on 18 January 2015.